SimonUnge/jobdistributErl/moscow.md

 #### M1
 Have makefile which installs Tier one (no couchDB or couchBeam)
 #### M2
-Create Job and execute job on same node
+Create Job and execute job on same node(ETS or CouchDB web)
 #### M3
 Connect with couchDB
 #### M4